ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/patching/single-document.js.markdown

 * If document exists + has the specified field =>
     * A numeric field will be __incremented__ by the specified value.
     * A string field will be __concatenated__ with the specified value.
+    * The entity passed is disregarded.
 * If document exists + does Not contain the specified field =>
     * The field will be __added__ to the document with the specified value.
+    * The entity passed is disregarded.
 * If document does Not exist =>
     * A new document will be __created__ from the provided entity.
     * The value to increment by is disregarded.